owenpuhl/strudel-production/README.md

-# 🎹 Strudel Electroclash / Witchpop Framework
+# Producing Electronic Music In Strudel

-A live coding framework for creating electroclash, witchpop, and cyber beats using [Strudel REPL](https://strudel.cc).
+A live coding framework for creating electronic beats and chord progresions using [Strudel REPL](https://strudel.cc).

-## 🎵 What is This?

 A modular collection of Strudel patterns for building dark electronic music with a cyberpunk aesthetic.
-Perfect for:
-- **Electroclash** (Peaches, Fischerspooner, Miss Kittin)
-- **Witchpop** (Grimes, HANA, Alice Glass)
-- **Cyber/Future Bass** (SOPHIE, AG Cook, 100 gecs)
+Inspired by artists like Grimes, Miss Kittin, SOPHIE, AG Cook, Charli XCX, and Ninajranchi

-## 🚀 Quick Start
+## Quick Start

 1. Open [Strudel REPL](https://strudel.cc) in your browser
 2. Copy code from `main-beat.js` or `chord-progressions.js`
 3. Paste into Strudel and start live coding!

-## 📁 Project Structure
+## Project Structure

 ```
 strudel-electroclash-project/